kirththanakirththana175-cloud/User-registration-with-validation-/README.md

 POST	/register	Register new user
 POST	/login	Authenticate user
-GET	/users	Get all registered users (for testing)
+GET	/users	Get all registered users

----

-🪄 Screenshots

-(Add screenshots of your Register, Login, and Dashboard pages here)

----

-🤝 Author

-👩‍💻 Keerthana Sivaraj
-🎓 Computer Science – 3rd Year
-📍 Tamil Nadu, India

----

 🧾 License

 This project is open-source and free to use for educational purposes.

----

----

-Would you like me to **add screenshots placeholders** and a short **“How It Works (workflow diagram)”** section to make your README look even more like a professional GitHub project?